 Although your milk is perfect for your child, extra care needs to be taken when distributing donor milk to sick and premature infants.
 Before the Mothers’ Milk Bank Charity can accept your donated breast milk, we need to ask you a number of questions about your general health and lifestyle.
 This screening process is similar to that of blood donors.
 You will be asked questions about your medical history and any medical conditions and/or lifestyle choices that may make you ineligible to donate.

-For Milk Bank Donors
+Blood Tests For Milk Bank Donors

 Ask your GP to bulk bill the blood test needed to donate & give you a copy of the results.

 TEST : Heb B .
 Heb C.HIV.
 VDRL.
 HTLV 1 & 2.
 CMV

 The donor is screened for HSV, the milk is pasteurised.